QuantEcon/lecture-julia.myst/_sources/troubleshooting.md

 To reset a single notebook, simply delete it and click the relevant link again.

-To reset your whole lecture set, run `rm -rf quantecon-notebooks-julia` in the Terminal (after `cd`-ing to where they're downloaded, which is usually the root) and click any lecture's link again.
+To reset your whole lecture set, run `rm -rf lecture-julia.notebooks` in the Terminal (after `cd`-ing to where they're downloaded, which is usually the root) and click any lecture's link again.

 ## Reporting an Issue